webrecorder/browsertrix-crawler/docs/docs/user-guide/behaviors.md

 - Clicking through "view sensitive" buttons to ensure content is captured (requires a logged-in profile)
 - Viewing full-size images, audio and video
 - Viewing quoted posts

+### YouTube

+The YouTube behavior is able to automate the following features:

+- Selecting a video format that the crawler will be able to capture in a single stream.
+Currently, this will be a .mp4 with resolution of <= 320p due to YouTube limitations.
+- Ensuring that video playback has started

 ## Enabling Behaviors